Gush Etzion: Gush Etzion massacre

 On May 12, the commander of Kfar Etzion requested from the Central Command in Jerusalem permission to evacuate the kibbutz, but was told to stay.
 Later in the day, the Arabs captured the Russian Orthodox monastery, which the Haganah used as a perimeter fortress for the Kfar Etzion area, killing twenty-four of its thirty-two defenders.
 On May 13, a massive attack began, involving parts of two Arab Legion infantry companies, light artillery and local irregular support, attacking from four directions.
 The kibbutz fell within a day; the Arab forces massacred 127 of the 133 surrendering defenders.
 The total number of dead during the final assault, including those killed in the massacre and those who committed suicide, was estimated to be between 75 and 250.
 Only three men and one woman survived.
 The last message the fighters managed to relay to Jerusalem was “"The Queen has fallen,” which became a tragic symbol of the area’s fall.
 The following day, the day Israel declared its independence, the three other kibbutzim surrendered.
 The Arab Legion took 320 persons as prisoners of war and held them in Jordan for a year before releasing them.

+In October 1949, Rabbi Shlomo Goren was given permission by Jordanian officials to search the site of the four destroyed Gush Etzion communities.
+His investigation of the site located many bodies that had not been properly buried, despite the claims of Arab officials that they had been interred three days after the conclusion of the battle.
+An estimated half of the 100,000 Jewish residents of Jerusalem lined the path of the procession on November 17, 1949, in which the bodies of the victims were buried in a common grave on Mount Herzl, nearly 18 months after they had been killed by Arab forces.